kasmca/Rogers-Bank-OFX-Fix/README.md

 I have logged a ticket with Rogers Bank at 1-855-775-2265 to ask them address this issue.
 I encourage you to do the same, as this program is designed to just be a temporary fix.

+Here is a chrome extension that brings back the functionality to download current transactions.
+It can be used in conjunction with the Rogers-Bank-OFX-fix program: https://github.com/mdanics/rogers-bank-current-transactions-extension

 ## Download
 [![GitHub all releases](https://img.shields.io/github/downloads/kasmca/Rogers-Bank-OFX-Fix/total?label=Downloads&cacheSeconds=60)](https://github.com/kasmca/Rogers-Bank-OFX-Fix/releases/latest)